Hofong1966/Data-analysis-on-Solar-Power-plant-Dataset/README.md

 **The requirement**
 Decompose, downside and sample the big data for further analysis, including optimization modeling, machine learning and financial modeling.
 **Our solution**
 With our methodology, we will generate the electricy demand dataset and power generating dataset for analysis.
 The way we are using is to downside the dataset as a smaller dataset that retains the key information of the orginial one, and breaks into 6 steps to complete.
+**KPI**
+- Achieve maximum reduction of Big Data.
+- Achieve minimum loss of inforamtion.